perguth/random-tree-names/README.md

 ```

 ```
-$ random-tree-names --help
+$ random-tree-name --help

-  Examples
+Usage:
   $ random-tree-names

-    Max
+Commands:

-    $ random-tree-names --all
+  Options:
-    Abby
+    -h, --help      Print usage
-    Angel
+    -a, --all       Print all tree names

-    ...
+Examples:

-  Options
+  $ random-tree-names                       # prints a random tree name
-    --all   Get all names instead of a random name
+  $ random-tree-names -a                    # lists all tree names
 ```